-My first piece of advice would - try not to make drastic changes to your appearance (ie. hair and makeup) Do what works best for YOUR hair and choose a makeup look that best suits YOU – these photographs are timeless.
+My first piece of advice would be - try not to make drastic changes to your appearance [ie. hair and makeup] Do what works best for YOUR hair and choose a makeup look that best suits YOU – these photographs are timeless.
 You'll want to recognize yourself in 10 years!
 Only you truly know what looks good on YOU!

-I’ve seen several clients in my photography career that hire a makeup artist right before the wedding day and let's just say - that it didn't work out so well.
+I’ve seen several clients hire a makeup artist right before the wedding day…and let's just say - it didn't work out so well.
 You’re the expert of your own face, so it will seem a little weird when someone else does your makeup because you’re not used to it, and that’s normal.
 But if you do decide to hire a hair and makeup artist, make sure you do a test run with them before the actual wedding day to see if they are the right fit for you.
-Many of these professionals will offer this service for free (upon request), discounted rate or partial rate, especially if they are the chosen artist for the actual wedding day.
+Many of these professionals will offer this service for free [upon request], discounted rate or partial rate, especially if they are the chosen artist for the actual wedding day.

 Always...I repeat...ALWAYS plan an hour ahead of when you’d actually like to be done with hair and makeup.
 It will almost always take longer than you think it, so leave yourself a good hour in-between your preparations and the time you’d like to be done getting ready before beginning your shoot so you won’t be stressed and pressed for time.

 Make sure you and your significant other scope out the places you’d like to get your pictures taken before your final consultation with me.
 That will help us to both be on the same page and it will give me time to plan the flow of the day as well.
-The less stress you have going on during and in- between shoots is ideal for achieving that ‘carefree’ look!
+The less stress you have going on during and in-between shots is ideal for achieving that ‘carefree’ look!